eduardohen1/testeCopilot/README.md

 # testeCopilot
-API simples para utilização do copilot
+API simples para utilização do copilot no Plugin do Intellij